Energinet-DataHub/ARCHIVED-geh-market-roles/docs/business-processes/change-of-supplier.md

 ## Process overview

 A supplier can, if he has consent from a customer, request a change of supplier on a metering point (MP).
-This requires knowing either the social security number or the CVR number of the customer currently on the metering point.
+This requires knowing either the social security number or the VAT number of the customer currently on the metering point.

 Upon receival relevant [validation rules](..\validations\change-of-supplier-validations.md) are performed.
 If successful, the energy supplier is registered as the future supplier on the MP.